 11. In the opposition filed to 397359, Shri Suman Seth has filed an affidavit dated 17.1.1998.
 He is the partner in a company carrying on business in sale of tea.
 He was the President of the Bombay Tea Traders Association between 1992 to 1994.
 At the time of the affidavit, he was the Committee Member.
 He has averred that he has been in the tea business for 41 years and according to him ‘golden’ ‘super’, ‘red’ are descriptive or laudatory and as example he has given Lipton yellow label or Green Label and Brooke Bond label.
 He has stated that the colour red and the colour combination of red and yellow is common to the trade.
 According to him tea manufacturers use ‘Red Dust’ to grade their tea.
 He had marked a memorandum filed in the 5th Annual General meeting where the traders passed a resolution that no trader or manufacturer should claim monopoly in the words like ‘golden’ ‘super’, ‘red’, ‘green’ tea.

 12. In support of the application for registration one Shri M.K.
 Sharma who is the Director (Legal) of Hindustan Lever had filed an affidavit.
 He referred to the certificates 84984, 85002, 219477, 247437, 247438 and 284910.
 He has admitted that the registration was granted subject to limitation.
-He has stated that with prejudice or without admitting, the company has claimed no monopoly to use the word ‘Red Label’, it definitely has exclusive right to use a distinctive colour or colour scheme.
-According to him the appellant was the first to use the Red Colour since 1903 and that “certain conditions has been imposed and agreed upon in past erroneously just for the purpose of obtaining/granting the registration”.
+He has stated that with prejudice or without admitting, the company has claimed no monopoly to use the word ‘Red Label’, it definitely has exclusive right to use a distinctive color or color scheme.
+According to him the appellant was the first to use the Red Color since 1903 and that “certain conditions has been imposed and agreed upon in past erroneously just for the purpose of obtaining/ granting the registration”.

 13. We express our disapproval of the appellant’s conduct as spoken by this witness.
 If registration is granted subject to conditions and the registration has been accepted with conditions we do not think the proprietor of the mark can say that these were agreed upon erroneously for the purpose of obtaining registration.
 That indicates subversion of the registration proceeding which is quasi-judicial.
 Does it mean that the conditions were agreed to only to obtain registration, and the conditions will not bind them otherwise.
 We cannot allow any party to make such a submission.